Abbey Jamieson EASS Resident 2016

 Applications must be received no later than the deadline.

-Selection will be made by considering the merits of each application for the EASS residency in a particular year and may include seeking advice from teaching staff at the ANU School of Art Ceramics Workshop.
+Selection will be made by considering the merits of each application for the EASS residency in a particular year and may include seeking advice from teaching staff at the ANU School of Art & Design Ceramics Workshop.